 Their influence was almost instantaneous.
 Five avant-garde artists: Albert Gleizes, Jean Metzinger, Fernand Leger, Henri Le Fauconnier, and Robert Delaunay were inspired by what they saw, but their interpretations went further.
 Known as “Salon Cubists” because they were showing their work in public exhibitions rather than in private galleries, their palette began with the same monochrome subtlety, but the subjects became more varied through nudes, cityscapes, and domestic interiors such as these examples by Metzinger, Le Fauconnier and Delaunay demonstrate:

-Excitingly, Gleizes’ Harvest Threshing (1912) combined the features of Gallery cubism with linear structure to create space and movement.
+Excitingly, Gleizes’ Harvest Threshing (1912) combined the features of “Gallery Cubists” technique with the linear structure to create space and movement.

 Fernand Leger began to bring color to the table in his works, using bold shades in non-faceted planes to great effect.

 As a consequence of such radicalism, other art forms such as the Italian Futurists and the British Vorticists came into being, changing art in a way that had never been seen before and which sent us into the modern era shaped by Cubism.